Insurgency in Balochistan: Recent escalation

+On 18 January, at least five people were injured by an improvised explosive device planted near a railway track in the Mashkaf area of Balochistan's Bolan district.
+On 25 January, militants stormed a Pakistani military check post in Kech District, seizing weapons and killing at least 10 security personnel and injuring 3 others; the militants also suffered several casualties.
+On 30 January, 17 people, including two policemen, were injured in a grenade attack in Dera Allahyar town of Jaffarabad district.
 On 2 February 2022, 9 militants and 12 soldiers were killed at Panjgur and Nushki districts of Pakistan's Balochistan province after forces responded to their attack.
-The Balochistan Liberation Army, claimed to have killed more than 100 soldiers at two military camps, claims rejected by Pakistan government.
-On 4 February, at Chaman, a town bordering Afghanistan at least six people were injured in a grenade attack at para-military post.
-On 8 February, a blast in Balochistan's Dera Murad Jamali town has killed one person and injured another two.
-A man identified as Dildar Ali was killed and two were injured.
-On 2 March, a massive explosion at Fatima Jinnah Road in Quetta killing three people including a Deputy Superintendent of Police (DSP) and wounding 25 others including two police personnel.
-On 8 March, at least seven security personnel were killed in an explosion in Sibi, several minutes after President Arif Alvi addressed a colourful concluding ceremony of the Sibi Mela at a venue.
-On 15 March, at least four soldiers of the Frontier Corps (FC) were killed and six were seriously injured when an improvised explosive device (IED) exploded near a security forces' convoy in the area of Sangan in Sibi, Balochistan.
+The Balochistan Liberation Army claimed to have killed more than 100 soldiers at two military camps, claims rejected by Pakistan government.

+On 14 July 2022, a lieutenant colonel was abducted and later killed in a clash near Mangi dam, Ziarat District.
+On 29 September 2023, a VBIED in Mastung District targeted an FC convoy, killing three soldiers including a major-ranked officer.
 On 7 February 2024, two bombings killed dozens on the eve of the 2024 Pakistani general election.
-On 26 August, BLA members launched a series of attacks resulting in the deaths of more than 70 people.
-On 9 November, a BLA suicide bombing attack at the Quetta railway station resulted in more than 30 deaths and many injuries.
+On 14 May 2024, a Pakistani major was killed in an intelligence-based operation in Sambaza.
+On 26 August 2024, BLA members launched a series of attacks resulting in the deaths of more than 70 people.
+On 9 November, a suicide bombing attack at the Quetta railway station resulted in more than 30 deaths and many injuries.

-From 11 to 12 March 2025, BLA insurgents hijacked a Jaffar Express train, killing at least 59 people and taking hundreds more hostage.
+In 2025, there were 1,557 recorded incidents including 10 suicide bombings.
+On 1 February 2025, militants intercepted a convoy in Mangocher and killed 18 Pakistani soldiers.
+From 11 to 12 March 2025, insurgents affiliated with the Baloch Liberation Army hijacked a Jaffar Express train, killing at least 59 people and taking hundreds more hostage.
 In a series of confrontations by the Pakistani military, 346 hostages were freed and all 33 insurgents were killed.
-On 21 May, a school bus in Khuzdar was part of a bomb attack.
-No groups have taken responsibility yet.
-On 8 August, 33 members of the TTP, which the ISPR describes as Fitna al Khwarij, were killed by security forces as they tried to cross into the Sambaza area of the Zhob district across the Pakistan-Afghanistan border.
+On 21 May 2025, a school bus in Khuzdar was attacked in a suicide bombing, which killed 10 people including eight children, the bus driver, and a bus conductor, and injured 53 people, including 39 children.
+No group have taken responsibility, but the Baloch Liberation Army is widely suspected of having carried out the attack.
+On 8 August, 33 members of the TTP, which the ISPR describes as Fitna Al Khwarij, were killed by security forces as they tried to cross into the Sambaza area of the Zhob district across the Pakistan–Afghanistan border.
 The forces also recovered a cache of arms, explosives, and ammunition.